-Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+• Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2017-18)
+Opportunities for Parental Involvement (School Year 2018-19)

-We have continued to utilize social media as a way to communicate and involve parents and families in school activities.
+PVHS continues to communicate and involve parents and families in school activities.
 Facebook is the primary vehicle used to educate parents about school activities.
 It has become immensely popular with Paloma families.
 Twitter and to a lesser degree Instagram have also been integrated into our communication efforts.
 Coffee with the Principal has continued to be scheduled and has increased in popularity.
 Where once only a half dozen parents attended the monthly meetings, now 25-30 parents attend.
 The discussions are two way streets where ideas, issues, and information are exchanged and shared.
 Parent committees including PELI, School Site Council, and parent volunteers groups (including band boosters and athletic parent volunteers) are utilized to provide direct input into school operations, goals, and activities.
-The PELI (Parent Engagement Leadership Initiative) has gained momentum over the past year and are working directly with administration and our Parent Liaison, Alice Kelly, on a variety of projects including canned food drives, social media training sessions for parents, and college readiness workshops for parents.
+The PELI (Parent Engagement Leadership Initiative) has gained momentum over the past year and are working directly with administration and our Community/Parent Liaison, Luis Robles, on a variety of projects including canned food drives, social media training sessions for parents, and college readiness workshops for parents.
 Paloma also offers Adult English as a Second Language class every Tuesday and Thursday evening.
-Those interested in participating should contact Cindy Ramos our English Learner Lead.
+Those interested in participating should contact Luis Robles as the Community Liaison.

-We encourage parents to contact Josie Delgadillo, the principal's secretary at (951) 672-6030, ext 22101 or Alice Kelly for more information on how to become involved in Paloma Valley.
+We encourage parents to contact Josie Delgadillo, the principal's secretary at (951) 672-6030, ext 22101 or Luis Robles for more information on how to become involved in Paloma Valley.
 Band parents work through Tyler Richardson the band director and athletic volunteer parents work through the coach of the specific sport.
 Here is a small list of activities where parents can become involved:

-Opportunities to Volunteer

-- Fundraising Activities

-- Games

-- Banquets

-Committees

-- English Learner Advisory Council

-- GATE Advisory Council

-- Parent Teacher Student Association

-- School Site Council

-- Band Boosters

-- PELI

-School Activities

-- Athletic Events

-- Athletic Support Groups

-- Back to School Night

-- Open House

-- Student Performances

-- Eighth Grade Orientation

-- College Awareness Nights

-- FAFSA Nights

-- Drama Performances

-- Choir Performances
+Opportunities to Volunteer Fundraising Activities Games Banquets Committees English Learner Advisory Council GATE Advisory Council Parent Teacher Student Association School Site Council Band Boosters PELI

+School Activities Athletic Events Athletic Support Groups Back to School Night Open House Student Performances Eighth Grade Orientation College Awareness Nights FAFSA Nights Drama Performances Choir Performances